stewones/angular-my-modal/src/doc/_partials/intro.md

-provides a reusable way to do modal in AngularJS using `ui.bootstrap`
+provides a reusable way to do modals in AngularJS using `ui.bootstrap`